Save Time and Money With This Spring Cleaning Guide

 When to Start Spring Cleaning

 Some researchers have traced the kickoff of spring cleaning to the Persian new year, which is also the first day of spring.
 And, according to the National Day Calendar, it begins the fourth Sunday in March.
 “National Cleaning Week shows up just in time for fair weather!” says the authoritative source for fun, unusual and unique National Days.
-“Besides a clean home, it’s a week that can produce improved moods, decreased stress levels, and increased creativity.
-It’s a week to put away winter essentials and tidy up our homes to usher in a fresh start with spring.”
+But, any time is a good time to begin spring cleaning.

 However, in some parts of the country, the first day of spring still means snow on the ground, and potentially more to come!
 And then there are the April showers that can turn that leftover snow into muddy slush.